robertbenjamin/tiny-update/README.md

 # Simple Update

-This is a tiny script for updating Brew, RVM, and Node with one terminal command.
+This is a tiny script for updating (and cleaning up) Brew, RVM, and Node with one terminal command.

 ## To Install